-How to keep students motivated during the sale
+How to keep students motivated during the sale.

 One of our sponsors recently asked if we had any suggestions on how they should remind their students to sell each day during their school fundraiser.
 We liked the question because they wanted to take the promotion of their sale seriously.

-Why Creative Fundraiser Announcements have Impact
+Why Creative Fundraiser Announcements Have an Impact

 - They'll get the attention of your students.